PoornimaN-Personal/Task-API-Service/README.md

      - Easiest when compared to Docker Hub
      - No Extra accounts or Secrets needed.
      - Built-in authentication using ${{ secrets.GITHUB_TOKEN }}

+## Assumptions & Limitations

+- **Tasks are stored in memory only**
+   - No database persistence is implemented.
+All tasks will be lost when the application restarts.
+- **Service exposure**
+    - The application is exposed internally using a ClusterIP service type.
+    - ClusterIP services are not externally accessible unless you use `kubectl port-forward` or configure an ingress/load balancer.
+- **Container image availability**
+    - The Docker image is assumed to be publicly accessible (via GHCR).
+    - Private registry authentication is not covered in this setup.
+- **Terraform state management**
+    - Terraform state files are stored locally.
+    - No remote backend configuration (e.g., S3 + DynamoDB) is included in this project.
+    - This means state is not shared across team members and must be managed manually.

 ## Prerequisites

  - Before you begin, make sure the following tools are installed and available: